linpengcheng/PurefunctionPipelineDataflow/README.md

     and keep the logic of the workshop simple and efficient.

 - Exception handling
-  - Exceptional situations and problems refer to new situations and problems that are difficult for each workshop to adjust by itself or not included in the original design.
+  - Exceptions refer to new situations and problems that are difficult for each workshop to adjust by itself or not included in the original design.
+    - There are no exceptional situations and problems in the normal standardized production workshop.
-  - The workshop should solve the exceptions and problems that can be solved by itself, and only submit the exceptions and problems that can't be handled to the direct manager (scheduling function).
+    - The special "side effect workshop" interacting with the external environment is responsible for input and output, which may cause abnormalities.
+The workshop should try its best to resolve the exceptions that it can solve.
+Only exceptions that the workshop cannot handle are submitted to the direct manager (scheduling function).
+      The workshop should provide detailed exception information and possible solutions when submitting the exception.
+    - The scheduling function may need to coordinate exceptions between workshops, similar to transaction management and deadlock handling in RMDB.
   - The manager (scheduling function) should avoid dealing with specific tasks, which is the responsibility of the workshop.
-  - Exceptional situations and problems are handled by the management (scheduling function) dispatched (or established) "specialized workshop for handling exceptions".
+  - Exceptions are handled by the management (scheduling function) dispatched (or established) "specialized workshop for handling exceptions".
+    - Special workshop for handling exceptions: similar to the transaction manager and deadlock handler in RMDB.

 #### Framework code of the model